Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 Property Cases

 In India, there is a proverb in Hindi as - “Jhagde ke hain karan teen - Jar, Joru aur Jameen”.
 It depicts the three reasons for any dispute, mainly wealth, women and land.
-Although women constitute half of the society and are also responsible for nurturing the other half of the society being a mother.
-So women targeted to be responsible for clashes seems only an outcome of patriarchy and should not be given a heed.
-However, the other two, particularly wealth and land, surely become a big reason for the income of property disputes lawyer.
+Although women constitute half of the society and are also responsible for nurturing the other half of the society a mothers.
+So women targeted to be responsible for clashes seems only an outcome of patriarchy and should not be given heed.
+However, the other two, particularly wealth and land, surely become a big reason for the income of a property disputes lawyer.

-Matters dealt by Property Disputes Lawyer
+Matters dealt with by Property Disputes Lawyer

 • Adverse possession